Thank you for signing up to . You will receive a verification email shortly.

-This Mediterranean vegetable chilli is just packed with healthy vegetables.
-It’s so chunky and saucy and delicious, you wouldn’t guess it’s only 190 calories per portion.
-Generally in a chilli we’d use actual chilli powder, but for a Deep South flavour hit we’ve used a cajun spice mix here.
+It's hard to envision an easier option for dinner.
+This chilli is ready in just three simple steps.
+It's really just a case of adding vegetables to the pan, stirring, adding more and letting it bubble for a bit.
+The results are so chunky and saucy and delicious, you wouldn't guess it's only 190 calories per portion.
+Generally in a chilli we'd use actual chilli powder, but for a Deep South flavour hit we've used a cajun spice mix here.
 Adding the maximum 6 tsp we have recommended will still make it pretty spicy.
 If you want more heat drip some tabasco sauce in there as well.
-We love chilli served in bowls with a choice of toppings that everyone around the table can add on according to taste.
-Choose from grated cheddar cheese, tortilla chips, sour cream, guacamole or and freshly chopped coriander.
-Alternatively you can serve it on plain boiled rice, couscous or with a dipping bread like cheesy cornbread.

 - 2 red onions, diced

 - 3-pack of mixed peppers, deseeded and diced

 - 2 x 400g tins cherry tomatoes in juice